Peter MacNicol: Career

 MacNicol performed at the Guthrie Theater in Minneapolis for two seasons from 1978 to 1979.
 He appeared in productions, which included Hamlet and The Pretenders.
 He made his New York debut in the 1980 off-Broadway play, Crimes of the Heart.
 The production then moved to Broadway in 1981, and he won the Theatre World Award.
-It was during this production that a casting agent noticed him and audition him for a role in the film, Sophie's Choice.
+It was during this production that a casting agent noticed him and auditioned him for a role in the film, Sophie's Choice.
 In 1981 he landed the starring role in his first film, Dragonslayer, opposite Ralph Richardson.

 In 1987, MacNicol starred in the Trinity Repertory Company's original production of the stage adaptation of Robert Penn Warren's All the King's Men, which first appeared at the Dallas Theater Center.
 The adaptation was developed in consultation with the author.

 Among his other stage credits is the Broadway production of Black Comedy/White Lies.
 He has appeared in repertory theater, including the New York Shakespeare Festival where he played title roles in Richard II and Romeo and Juliet; and in Twelfth Night, Rum and Coke and Found a Peanut.

-In film, he plays the naive Southern writer who falls in love with Meryl Streep in Sophie's Choice, the museum curator Janosz Poha in Ghostbusters II, and camp director Gary Granger alongside future Numbers co-star David Krumholtz in Addams Family Values.
+In film, he plays the naive Southern writer who falls in love with Meryl Streep in Sophie's Choice, the museum curator Janosz Poha in Ghostbusters II, and overenthusiastic camp director Gary Granger alongside future Numbers co-star David Krumholtz in Addams Family Values.
 Other film credits include the films Housesitter and American Blue Note.

-From 1992 to 1993 he starred opposite John Forsythe, Holland Taylor, David Hyde Pierce and Joseph Gordon-Levitt as press secretary Bradley Grist in the political television comedy The Powers That Be.
+From 1992 to 1993 MacNicol starred opposite John Forsythe, Holland Taylor, David Hyde Pierce and Joseph Gordon-Levitt as press secretary Bradley Grist in the political television comedy The Powers That Be.
+In addition, he played Mario, a hotel receptionist, in the 1993 Cheers episode "Look Before You Sleep".